advancedresearch/advancedresearch.github.io/blog/2020-01-18-the-secret-behind-the-2019-logo.md

 - Codes that result in undefined behavior can be interpreted as something else
 - Codes that are non-trivial tautologies or contradictions can be interpreted as something else

-A non-trivial tautology is something that equal "fill" but has a more complex construction.
+A non-trivial tautology is something that equals "fill" but has a more complex construction.
 Since one can just use `11` for fill, the non-trivial tautologies are not needed and might be used for other stuff.

 A non-trivial contradiction is something that equals "no-fill" but has a more complex construction.